Sales Strategy

 What's the best way to handle group discovery calls with multiple stakeholders?

-Start by having each person introduce themselves and share their role and goals.
+Start by having each person introduce themselves and share their role and priorities.
 Direct specific questions to relevant stakeholders ("Sarah, from a technical perspective, what concerns you most?").
 Make sure everyone speaks at least once.
 Follow up individually after the call to address role-specific concerns.

 Ready to improve your discovery process?
 Use our discovery meeting template generator, master prospect nurturing strategies, and learn how to prioritize clients to maximize your sales efficiency.